Collisions of false-vacuum bubble walls in a quantum spin chain

-In principle, quantum computers (both analog and digital) can simulate dynamics of quantum field theories at long timescales with polynomial costs \cite{jordan_quantum_2012, jordan_quantum_2014}, a topic which has recently attracted great interest \cite{mezzacapo_nonabelian_2015, martinez_realtime_2016, gonzalez-cuadra_quantum_2017, zohar_digital_2017, muschik_u1_2017, bender_digital_2018, preskill_simulating_2018, lamm_general_2019, surace_lattice_2020, kreshchuk_quantum_2020, Liu:2020eoa, notarnicola_realtimedynamics_2020, davoudi_analog_2020, celi_emerging_2020, banuls_simulating_2020, du_quantum_2020, farrelly_discretizing_2020, shaw_quantum_2020, klco_su2_2020, surace_lattice_2020, surace_scattering_2020,Li:2020kbv}.
+In principle, quantum computers (both analog and digital) can simulate dynamics of quantum field theories at long timescales with polynomial costs \cite{jordan_quantum_2012, jordan_quantum_2014}, a topic which has recently attracted great interest, with many digital \cite{mezzacapo_nonabelian_2015, martinez_realtime_2016, zohar_digital_2017, muschik_u1_2017, bender_digital_2018, preskill_simulating_2018, lamm_general_2019, kreshchuk_quantum_2020, Liu:2020eoa, du_quantum_2020, farrelly_discretizing_2020, shaw_quantum_2020, klco_su2_2020, vovrosh2020confinement, Li:2020kbv} and analog \cite{gonzalez-cuadra_quantum_2017, surace_lattice_2020, surace_scattering_2020, notarnicola_realtimedynamics_2020, davoudi_analog_2020, celi_emerging_2020} proposals (see \cite{banuls_simulating_2020} for a review).
 However, existing or near-term digital quantum devices are noisy, such that only shallow quantum circuits can avoid being overwhelmed by errors.
-Analog quantum simulators can support longer coherence times but are typically limited to a small set of Hamiltonians and initial states.
-As such, for the time being, we expect classical simulations of physical systems to perform better, with quantum devices catching up as the hardware improves, ultimately beating classical computers by an exponential margin.
-Thus dynamical simulations of phenomena like false-vacuum collapse are physically-motivated applications for quantum computers and analog quantum simulators, and can be used as benchmark problems as quantum devices improve.
+Analog quantum simulators are currently more capable, supporting longer coherence times, but also have no general mechanism for correcting errors.
+As such, for the time being, the physical systems that can practically be simulated are limited to simple models and we expect classical simulations to perform better, with quantum devices catching up as the hardware improves, ultimately beating classical computers by an exponential margin with the arrival of large-scale, fault-tolerant digital quantum computers, permitting more complex simulations.
+Thus dynamical simulations of phenomena like false-vacuum collapse are physically-motivated applications for quantum computers and analog quantum simulators, and simple models can be used as benchmark problems for present and near-term quantum devices.
+To understand which problems make the most suitable quantum benchmarks, it is important to explore the limits of classical methods.